ibm-cloud-docs/cis/glb-setup.md

 ### Step 3: Configure the global load balancer
 {: #global-load-balancer-configuration}

-Load balancers help to distribute your proxied traffic across multiple origin pools using a round-robin distribution.
+Load balancers help to distribute your proxied traffic across multiple origin pools by using a round-robin distribution.

-1. Navigate to **Reliability > Global load balancers > Load balancers**, then click **Create**.
+1. In the CIS console, click **Reliability > Global load balancers > Load balancers**, then click **Create**.
 1. Enable the load balancer.
-1. For Proxy, determine if you want to control whether traffic should flow through the security and performance functions on CIS.
+1. For Proxy, determine whether you want to control whether traffic should flow through the security and performance functions on CIS.
 'Off' bypasses these systems.
 1. Configure the following information:

    * **Name (optional)**: The name to associate with your load balancer.
    * **TTL**: Time-to-live (TTL) of the DNS entry for the IP address returned by this load balancer.
 This option applies only to unproxied load balancer; otherwise, it defaults to `Automatic`.
    * **Traffic steering**: Controls how incoming user requests are distributed across your configured origin pools by determining the algorithm CIS uses to decide which data center (pool) serves each request.
 For more information, see [Optimizing traffic steering](/docs/cis?topic=cis-traffic-steering&interface=ui).
    * **Session Affinity**: Always route through the same performance and metrics instance.
 This option is available only if **Proxy** is enabled.
-   * **Geo routes**: A mapping of region or country codes to a list of pools (ordered by their failover priority) for the given region.
+   * **Geo routes**: A mapping of region or country codes to a list of pools (ordered by their failover priority) for the specified region.
 Any regions not explicitly defined fall back to using the default pools.

      IBM's geographic regions differ from Cloudflare's regions.
-For details about the geographic regions Cloudflare uses, see "Geo Steering" in [Traffic steering](https://developers.cloudflare.com/load-balancing/understand-basics/traffic-steering/steering-policies/geo-steering/){: external}.
+For details about the geographic regions Cloudflare use, see "Geo Steering" in [Traffic steering](https://developers.cloudflare.com/load-balancing/understand-basics/traffic-steering/steering-policies/geo-steering/){: external}.
      {: note}

 1. Click **Create** to complete the global load balancer configuration.